bojanz/blog/content/post/optional-parameters-go.md

 slug: "optional-parameters-go"
 ---

-Unlike most languages used today, Go doesn't support optional function parameters.
+Go doesn't support optional function parameters.
 This was an intentional decision by the language creators:

 _One feature missing from Go is that it does not support default function arguments.
 This was a deliberate simplification.
 Experience tells us that defaulted arguments make it too easy to patch over API design flaws